 Buying and selling music royalties is now easier than ever thanks to a slew of new websites that have recently popped up offering music exchange platforms.

 The Royalty Exchange, for example, matches potential investors to royalty owners who are looking for quick cash.
 It’s a good starting place if you’re thinking about snapping up royalties whether it’s through music, film, TV, books, solar energy, pharmaceutical, intellectual property, oil, gas and more.

-The Royalty Exchange has been helping artists and investors collaborate since 2011 and has so far held 18 auctions raising $750,000.
+The Royalty Exchange has been helping artists and investors collaborate since 2011 and has so far held over 600 auctions, raising over $65m!